 Fine Art Collection

-SMCM’s collection was started in the 1970’s, motivated by a desire to give students at St. Mary’s the direct experience of fine art.
+SMCM’s collection was started in the 1970’s, motivated by a desire to give students at St. Mary’s College the direct experience of fine art.
 Today the College’s fine arts collection has swelled to over 2,000 paintings, prints, sculptures, textiles and photographs.
 Art and museum studies students benefit by opportunities for hands-on study and curation of the art.
-The college community and our visitors are welcome to enjoy this rich array of art on display in the gallery and in the 47 buildings across campus.
+The College community and our visitors are welcome to enjoy this rich array of art on display in the gallery and in the 47 buildings across campus.

 The collection’s highlights include art works by Alexander Calder, Louise Nevelson, William Merritt Chase, Buckminster Fuller, Marc Chagall, Thomas Hart Benton, Salvador Dali, Pablo Picasso, Alberto Giacometti, Ad Reinhardt, and more.
-The collection also includes works by by current and former SMCM faculty, current St. Mary’s students, and alums.
+The collection also includes works by current and former SMCM faculty, current St. Mary’s College students, and alums.

 Art History classroom

-Centrally located in Montgomery Hall, the Art History classroom is used for class discussions and lectures, and is equipped with a high-quality projector for instruction and student presentations.
+Centrally located in Montgomery Hall, the art history classroom is used for class discussions and lectures, and is equipped with a high-quality projector for instruction and student presentations.

 Natural light fills this classroom with skylights and floor to ceiling windows that overlook a brick patio for plein air work.
 Individual drawing benches for student work.
 Central model stand, chalkboard, large paper-cutter and spray booth.
 Moveable, two-sided 6 foot tall x 4 foot wide walls for individual large works.
 Storage cabinets and racks for portfolios and drawing boards plus cabinet for still life object storage.